digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/gitsync.md

 </div>
 <br/>

-- In the **Key** field, paste the SSH key you generated in ToolJet's Configure Git tab during the previous step..
+- In the **Key** field, paste the SSH key you generated in JumpStart's Configure Git tab during the previous step..
 - Give your key a descriptive title.
 - Set **Usage type** to **Authentication & signing**.
 - Optionally, set an expiration date.